gmungoc/SwingJSDemo/README.md

 *   Eclipse for Java, version 4.8 or later

 ### Instructions
-To run as Java:
+Run as Java:
 1.  clone this repository `(https://github.com/gmungoc/SwingJSDemo.git)`
 2.  import into Eclipse as a Java project
 3. Configure to run with JRE 1.8 or later
-4.  run class `HelloWorldSwing.java` as a Java application and explore it
+4.  run class `HelloWorld.java` as a Java application and explore its (very simple) functionality

-To translate from Swing to Javascript:
+Translate ('transpile') from Swing to Javascript:
 1.  run `build-site.xml` as an Ant task - this unzips `swingjs/SwingJS-site.zip` to `/site`
 2.  refresh the workspace - you should now see a new folder `site`
 3.  copy file `swingjs\net.sf.j2s.core.jar` to the Eclipse dropins installation folder